kamil1marczak/SIT-messenger-backend/README.md

 5. application will be available on ports 80 (http) adn 443 (htpps)

-## Installation and usage in production
+## Installation and usage in development

 1-2 ame a in production